numworks/epsilon/.github/ISSUE_TEMPLATE/omega-beta-only---bug-report.md

 ---
-name: OMEGA BETA ONLY - Bug report
+name: UPSILON BETA ONLY - Bug report
-about: Omega 1.21 is not working like it should?
+about: Upsilon 1.21 is not working like it should?
 Let us know!
 title: "[BETA-1.21] …"
 labels: 'Status: Triage, Type: Bug'
 assignees: ''